GCERC/site/pages/about-us/council-members.md

-  The RESTORE Council includes governors of the States of Alabama, Florida, Louisiana, Mississippi and Texas and the Secretaries of the U.S. Departments of Agriculture, the Army, Commerce, Homeland Security, the Interior and the Aministrator of the U.S. Environmental Protection Agency.
+  The RESTORE Council includes governors of the States of Alabama, Florida, Louisiana, Mississippi and Texas and the Secretaries of the U.S. Departments of Agriculture, the Army, Commerce, Homeland Security, the Interior and the Administrator of the U.S. Environmental Protection Agency.
 This unique governance structure institutionalizes collaboration among government agencies with key roles in Gulf coast restoration.
 members: